 Auditor's Remarks

-We thank the District for its cooperation and assistance throughout the audit, and the steps it is taking to address this issue.
-We will review the status of the District's corrective action during our next audit.
+We appreciate the District's commitment to resolve this finding and thank the District for its cooperation and assistance during the audit.
+We will review the corrective action taken during the next regular audit.

 Applicable Laws and Regulations